-Comparisons were run between the new dataset, the imports data, and the 2016 census data.
+Comparisons were made between the new dataset, the imports data, and the 2016 census data.
 The total number of vehicles is 3.5% less than if the calculations had been based on the annual vehicle imports.
-Conversely, the total of vehicles is 13% greater than the combination of 2016 Census Data and the government fleet data.
-It is expected that the actual number of vehicles would be greater than that derived from the census data since many of the vehicles are owned by corporations (which were not included in the census) and not households.
+Conversely, the total of vehicles is 13% greater than the combination of 2016 Census data and the government fleet data.
+It is expected that the actual number of vehicles would be greater than that derived from the census data, since many of the vehicles are owned by corporations (which were not included in the census) and not households.

 Other baseline data of interest

-While the 2006 and 2011 censuses asked Tongans about the ‘availability’ of mobile telephones in households, the 2016 census asks about household ownership of cell phones.
+While the 2006 and 2011 censuses asked Tongans about the ‘availability’ of mobile telephones in households, the 2016 census asked about household ‘ownership’ of cell phones.
 The difference in this methodology accounts for a reported decrease in the number of cell phones, from 73% in 2006, to 94% in 2011, down to 89% in 2016.
-It’s unclear what proportion of these phones are ‘smart phones’ capable of accessing the internet for transportation purposes.
+It is unclear what proportion of these phones are ‘smart phones’, capable of accessing the internet for transportation purposes.

-The 2016 Tonga Census asked respondents about the number of bicycles owned.
+The 2016 Tonga census asked respondents about the number of bicycles owned.
 It reported that 4,695 households (26%) own a bike, and that 7,009 bikes are owned overall.
 Previous censuses did not ask respondents about ownership of bicycles.

 The Ministry of Infrastructure has provided yearly data on the number of domestic ferries and their passengers, along with the volume of cargo delivered to various wharfs.
-This data will be incorporated to examine how additional ferry and domestic sea travel could impact Tonga’s fuel use and carbon emissions.
+These data will be incorporated to examine how additional ferry and domestic sea travel could affect Tonga’s fuel use and carbon emissions.

-Tonga residents reported 695 motorcycles in the 2011 Census, yet that number dropped to 275 motorcycles in the 2016 Census—a drop of 38%.
-The reasons that people gave up this efficient mode of transportation should be understood as a part of a multi-faceted approach to improve transportation fuel efficiency.
+Tonga residents reported 695 motorcycles in the 2011 census, yet that number dropped to 275 motorcycles in the 2016 census – a drop of 38%.
+The reasons people gave up this efficient mode of transportation should be understood as part of a multi-faceted approach to improve transportation fuel efficiency.

-The ideal data collection system would consist of an annual vehicle registration that includes odometer readings of the vehicle.
-This would provide two key pieces of information that was derived above: vehicle stock and annual VKT.
+The ideal data collection system would consist of an annual vehicle registration that includes odometer readings of vehicles.
+This would provide two key pieces of information that were derived above: vehicle stock and annual VKT.

 Business-as-usual projections

-In order to identify areas of reduction and effectiveness of various conservation scenarios it is important to create business as usual (BAU) projections.
-Where data was available the information was used to create historic trend lines to help with projections.
-Where data was not available for both the energy and transportation sectors assumptions were made and have been documented in this section.
+In order to identify areas of reduction and effectiveness of various conservation scenarios it is important to create business-as-usual (BAU) projections.
+Where data were available, the information was used to create historic trend lines to help with projections.
+Where no data were available, either for the energy sector or the transportation sector, assumptions were made and have been documented in this section.

 Tonga transportation fuel business-as-usual projection

-Historically, the period of greatest growth in VKT, and therefore land transportation fuel use, is when a country’s per-capita GDP (in international dollars) is between $5,000 and $20,000 USD.
+Historically, the period of greatest growth in VKT, and therefore land transportation fuel use, is when a country’s per capita GDP (in international dollars) is between USD 5,000 and USD 20,000.
 In other words, this is the range where VKT growth is on the steep part of the S-curve (see Figure 21 below).
-Tonga’s per-capita GDP crossed into that zone in 2015 (see Figure 22).
-Therefore, Tonga’s VKT should now be very sensitive to increases in per-capita GDP.
-Furthermore, since Tonga has shifted into this rapid growth phase, it is better to base projections on what other countries have done throughout this phase rather than Tonga’s previous growth rates.
+Tonga’s per capita GDP crossed into that zone in 2015 (see Figure 22).
+Therefore, Tonga’s VKT should now be very sensitive to increases in per capita GDP.
+Furthermore, since Tonga has shifted into this rapid growth phase, it is better to base projections on what other countries have done throughout this phase, rather than Tonga’s previous growth rates.